High-Performance DBMSs with io_uring: When and How to use it: Insights for System Builders

 \paragraph{GL~(3): Choose and tune the execution mode deliberately.} Given PostgreSQL's architecture, \texttt{DeferTR} cannot be used without substantial refactoring.
-We therefore configure \iouring{} with \texttt{CoopTR} as the next-best alternative. \texttt{CoopTR} disables kernel-driven \emph{task\_work} preemptions but still processes completions on each kernel-user transition, providing more predictable execution while remaining compatible with PostgreSQL's process model.
+We therefore configure \iouring{} with \texttt{CoopTR} as the next-best alternative. \texttt{CoopTR} avoids kernel-driven \emph{task\_work} preemptions while remaining compatible with PostgreSQL's process model.
 Still following guideline~(3), we extend the backend to support \texttt{SQPoll} by enabling the respective setup flag during ring creation and allowing multiple backend processes to share a single \texttt{SQPoll} kernel thread.
 For WAL durability, PostgreSQL invokes \texttt{fsync()} directly (or via \ttsafe{O_DATASYNC}) rather than through \iouring{}, consistent with guideline~(3).
 This avoids spawning \emph{io\_workers} for blocking \texttt{fsync()} calls and keeps the critical path fully asynchronous.

-\paragraph{GL~(4): Use \iouring{} optimizations.} We apply guideline~(4) by enabling \iouring{} optimizations that fit PostgreSQL's access patterns and architectural constraints.
+\paragraph{GL~(4): Use \iouring{} optimizations.} Because PostgreSQL relies on filesystems for data storage, low-level optimizations such as NVMe passthrough are unavailable, and \texttt{IOPoll} depends on filesystem support.
+We apply guideline~(4) by enabling \iouring{} optimizations that fit PostgreSQL's access patterns and architectural constraints.
 We register the entire buffer pool as fixed buffers, eliminating PostgreSQL's heuristic of enabling \texttt{IO\_ASYNC} after four outstanding I/Os.
-Given PostgreSQL's 8 KiB page size, this optimization aligns with the findings from \Cref{fig:ssd_read_bs}.
+This matches our earlier findings for 8~KiB pages (\Cref{fig:ssd_read_bs}).
 In \Cref{fig:postgres}, fixed buffers alone provide a 4--6\% improvement.
 Because we use ext4, we additionally enable \texttt{IOPoll}, improving performance up to 7.5\% over the baseline.
 Combined with \texttt{SQPoll}, total throughput improves by 11--15\% over upstream PostgreSQL, despite the architectural constraints discussed above.

-\paragraph{Summary.} Applying the guidelines yields consistent improvements even in a mature DBMS.
-Although PostgreSQL already incorporates optimizations such as coalescing small reads and using OS readahead, and although its process model and filesystem dependence limit the applicability of several \iouring{} features, the remaining optimizations still yield measurable gains.
-Despite these factors, we observe speedups of 11--15\% for the scan workload.
+\paragraph{Summary.} Applying the guidelines yields speedups even in a mature DBMS such as PostgreSQL, despite architectural and filesystem constraints that limit the applicability of several \iouring{} features.